forta-network/starter-kits/railgun-funding-py/README.md

 - FUNDING-RAILGUN-NEW-ACCOUNT

   - Fired when a new EOA address receives funds from Railgun
-  - Severity is always set to "low"
+  - Severity is always set to "Medium"
   - Type is always set to "info"
   - Metadata includes the amount funded, and the receiving address